 Third Amended and Restated Omnibus Agreement.
 Since the inception of the Partnership in 2005 we have been party to an omnibus agreement with the owner of our general partner, which agreement has been amended and restated from time to time.
 The omnibus agreement provides for the provision of various services for our benefit.
-The fees payable under the omnibus agreement to the owner of our general partner are comprised of (i) the reimbursement of the direct operating costs and expenses, such as salaries and benefits of operational personnel performing services on site at our terminals and pipelines, which we refer to as on-site employees, (ii) bonus awards to key employees of TLP Management Services who perform services for the Partnership, which are typically paid in the Partnership's units and are subject to the approval by the compensation committee and the conflicts committee of our general partner, and (iii) the administrative fee for the provision of various general and administrative services for the Partnership's benefit such as legal, accounting, treasury, insurance administration and claims processing, information technology, human resources, credit, payroll, taxes and other corporate services, to the extent such services are not outsourced by the Partnership.
-The administrative fee is recognized as a component of general and administrative expenses and for the three months ended September 30, 2018 and 2017, the administrative fee paid was approximately \$2.1 million and \$3.4 million, respectively.
-For the nine months ended September 30, 2018 and 2017, the administrative fee paid by the Partnership was approximately \$8.2 million and \$9.4 million, respectively.
+The fees payable under the omnibus agreement to the owner of our general partner are comprised of (i) the reimbursement of the direct operating costs and expenses, such as salaries and benefits of operational personnel performing services on site at our terminals and pipelines, which we refer to as on-site employees, (ii) bonus awards to key personnel who perform services for the Partnership, which are typically paid in the Partnership's units and are subject to the approval by the compensation committee and the conflicts committee of our general partner, and (iii) the administrative fee for the provision of various general and administrative services for the Partnership's benefit such as legal, accounting, treasury, insurance administration and claims processing, information technology, human resources, credit, payroll, taxes, engineering, environmental safety and occupational health (ESOH) and other corporate services, to the extent such services are not outsourced by the Partnership.
+The administrative fee is recognized as a component of general and administrative expenses and for the three months ended March 31, 2018 and 2017 was approximately \$3.4 million and \$2.9 million, respectively.